rhonthom/digital-garden/README.md

 # digital-garden
-This repository is where I try out, store, manage, and share what I learn in web-dev and technical writing workshops, in my work, and in my personal studies.
+This repository is where I try out, store, manage, and share knowledge acquired in workshops, my work, and personal studies, on topics such as web accessibility testing, web development, and technical writing.